dmwm/PHEDEX/Documentation/README/README-Transfer.txt

 your MSS node to the disk buffer (or pseudo-buffer) node, so you would say "-ignore ${PHEDEX_NODE}_MSS" on your buffer downloader.

+*** Bypassing downloads

+You can use the -bypass <script> to bypass the copy of a file.
+This is useful when the file to be transferred is already available at the site but not yet known to PhEDEx.
+With this option the actual copy of the file is skipped but the file is published into the catalogue and the corresponding replica entry is created in TMDB.

+Immediately after FileDownloadDest has been invoked, the agent runs the script specified with the -bypass option with from-pfn and to-pfn as arguments.
+If the script prints anything, the agent considers the file downloaded and uses the output as the new to-pfn (local destination).
+Normally one would print either from-pfn or nothing, but any local PFN can be returned.
+Note that the bypass script output overrides the default file destination from FileDownloadDest and that the post-transfer validation will still run.

 **********************************************************************
 ** Optimising transfer performance